The following are the concepts the class is covering in the mechanics unit:

 * parentheses - The program is on this evening (8:30)

 Brainstorm the interesting things you did over summer vacation.

-Choose a minimum of six moments to highlight.
+Choose a minimum of five moments to highlight.

 Begin each phrase with a verb ending in ing.